-10 KidLit Books to Read for Black History Month
+10 Must-Read Children’s Books to Celebrate Black History

 Josephine: The Dazzling Life of Josephine Baker

-Josephine: The Dazzling Life of Josephine Baker, written by Patricia Hruby Powell illustrated by Christian Robinson, written as a free verse biographical poem Josephine is a piece of art all on its own!
-The words engage, educated and inspire the reader.
+Josephine: The Dazzling Life of Josephine Baker, written by Patricia Hruby Powell, illustrated by Christian Robinson, written as a free verse biographical poem Josephine, is a piece of art all on its own!
+The words engage, educated, and inspire the reader.
 I love the quotes from Baker punctuating the poem.
 Powell does a marvelous job painting the story of Josephine Baker for little readers; it takes inspiration from the life of an incredible performer and civil rights pioneer.
 Josephine Baker grew up in the shantytowns of St. Louis, often considered the home of ragtime music.
 At only 13, she left home to travel with a dance troupe, sharpening her skills and creating a silly on-stage persona and earning pennies.
 Through many unlikely but fortunate events, her talent discovered, and soon she was dancing the Charleston on a stage in Paris.
-Powell did an excellent job including most milestones of Josephine’s notorious career and turbulent life.
+Powell did an excellent job, including most milestones of Josephine’s notorious career and turbulent life.
 Focusing on events that carried the most personal weight for Baker.
-The illustrations in this book are perfectly paired with phenomenal writing.
+The illustrations in this book and the phenomenal writing are a perfect pairing.
 Robinson’s colorful acrylics pop off the page.
 They honor both the Jazz era and Baker’s life.
-They are true works of art in their own right.
-This book is well researched and has a plethora of information offered to the reader creating innumerable conversation points.
-While this book is thick, it is a fun read that your child will engage, educate and inspire you and your children.
+They are real works of art in their own right.
+This book is well researched and has a plethora of information offered to the reader creating many conversation points.
+While this book is thick, it is a fun read that your child will engage, educate, and inspire you and your children.

 Fly High!
 The Story of Bessie Coleman

 Fly High!
-The Story of Bessie Coleman, written by Lousie Borden and Mary Kay Kroeger illustrated by Teresa Flavin.
-While this book is not nearly as long or as researched as Josephine, it is still a great book on a fascinating person.
+The Story of Bessie Coleman, written by Lousie Borden and Mary Kay Kroeger, illustrated by Teresa Flavin.
+This book is charming and fascinating, teaching us all about Bessie Coleman.
 Bessie Coleman was a sharecropper’s daughter in Waxahachie, Texas.
-Having grown up poor, she moved to Chicago, Illinois to make a name for herself.
-Education was something she yearned for and worked hard to get.
-After years of hard work, Bessie determined that the only job she wanted was to become an aviatrix.
-She was probably met with a lot of racism and sexism, but that wasn’t discussed in detail.
-Scrimping and saving allowed Bessie to travel to France, where like Josephine she was accepted.
+Having grown up poor, she moved to Chicago, Illinois, to make a name for herself.
+Education was something that Bessie yearned for and worked hard to get.
+After years of hard work, Bessie determined that the only job she wanted was to become an aviatrix, a woman pilot.
+She faced a lot of racism and sexism, but that was not the focus of this book.
+Instead, it focused on Bessie’s determination.
+Scrimping and saving allowed Bessie to travel to France, where like Josephine, she was accepted.
 She was able to earn her pilot’s license.
-Throughout the years Bessie would wow American audiences everywhere with her tricks.
+Throughout the years, Bessie would wow American audiences everywhere with her tricks.
 In the end, Bessie died in a plane crash and was buried in Chicago once more.
 Her life allowed her to become the first African-American to earn a pilot’s license.
 Not the first African-American woman, the first African-American ever!
 Which is amazing.
-This book is great, it tells Bessie Coleman’s story nicely, it is a pretty quick read.
-The illustrations are nice as well, but pretty standard, not displaying artistic freedom, which in association with the topic makes sense.
+This book is excellent, and it tells Bessie Coleman’s story nicely, it is a pretty quick read.
+The illustrations are beautiful as well, but pretty standard, not displaying artistic freedom, which in association with the topic makes sense.
 It is still a great book to introduce readers to Bessie Coleman and her amazing accomplishments.